initium-apps/awfsi/README.md

  * Actually testing this on OS X.

 ## License
-The code in the `/fs` directory is dual-licensed under the MIT License and the Unlicense.
+The code in the `/fs` directory is licensed under the MIT License.
-The `LICENSE` file only covers the MIT license.